Estate planning is a task that we tend to avoid, but it needs our focus. This checklist can help ensure you don’t miss any key steps.

 As you think through the guide and take action, remember that your age is an important consideration.
 Although younger people may be less likely to put estate planning front and center, it can be important to get a head start.

 Although most people require help from professionals to set up an estate plan, many of the forms and documents are available online and can be completed without assistance.
-To help guide you as you set up your estate plan, refer to the Quick Start Guide to Estate Planning checklist.

 for thinkMoney ®

 for Ticker Tape

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.

 Market volatility, volume, and system availability may delay account access and trade executions.